For the purposes of these guidelines races will be categorised as follows:

 (c) Five (5) Rating points concession in a Metro race for 0 – 50 lifetime Metro wins

-9.4 – Drivers under the age of 23 are eligible to claim a concession until 31 August in the season in which they turn 23 provided that the five year maximum concession of 250 lifetime wins has not been utilised.
+9.4 – Drivers under the age of 23 are eligible to claim a concession until 31 August in the season in which they turn 23 provided that the criteria outlined in 9.3 is met.

 9.5 – An extension to the five year concession term may be granted at the discretion of HRV Stewards if a driver is injured.